 The first step to getting appropriate treatment for depression is to talk to your child’s doctor, who can tell you about the different treatment options.
 You can also contact a behavioral health specialist directly by calling the phone number on the back of your WHA ID card.
 Learn more about your behavioral or mental health services.

-Experts recommend the following positive steps parents can take to address bullying.
-If your child...
+Fortunately, there is help.
+Parents, teachers, family doctors, friends and other family members can take action.
+Experts recommend the following positive steps we can take to address bullying.

 For more information, go to stopbullying.gov.